eltrino/diamantedesk-documentation/installation-guide/index.md

 php composer.phar create-project diamante/desk-application
 {% endhighlight %}

-**Option 3:** Download a release archive
+**Option 3:** Via a release archive

-The release archive is built for every stable release and it comes with "batteries included" - all the requirements are already installed and all the resources built.
-You'll need to download the package, unzip it to the web-accessible directory on your server and follow the installation steps described in [following section](#installation).
+The release archive is built for every stable release and it comes with the so-called "batteries included" as all the requirements are already installed and all the resources are built.
+Simply download the package, unzip it to the web-accessible directory on your server and follow the installation steps described in the [following section](#installation).

 {% highlight sh%}
 curl -O https://github.com/eltrino/diamantedesk-application/releases/download/1.1/diamantedesk-application-full-1.1.zip